Annual Planning for Early-Stage Startups (Tools and Templates)

 It’s been said that a goal without a plan is a wish.
 This is an article about ensuring that your annual plan goals are grounded in data, so your targets are more than just wishful thinking.

 Let’s start with a seemingly straightforward question: How fast are you going to grow next year?
-Before 2021 ends, you need that answer to make decisions, allocate resources, and provide your teams with the foundation for their own goal setting next year.
+Before the year ends, you need that answer to make decisions, allocate resources, and provide your teams with the foundation for their own goal setting next year.
 One thing you don’t want to do is take a top-down approach to picking a growth rate, as in “Last year we grew 100% so next year let’s shoot for 100% again!”.
 This is the wrong way to get started.
 You need to build an answer, not put your finger to the wind.

 Every company has its own motivations when it comes to growth and growth rates.
 Keep these front and center during planning, things like whether your strategy is to be a venture-backed business or bootstrap using savvy cash management.
 Each requires different approaches to how you grow.